PetkovSvetoslav/Burger-Box-Spring-Boot-Project/README.md

 # Burger-Box-Spring-Boot-Project

-An online burger & food ordering platform/app, that can be used from many stations & customers.
+An online burgers & food ordering platform/app, that can be used from many stations & customers.

 Languages and technologies used : Java, Spring, MySQL, HTML, CSS, JS, Bootstrap, Cloudinary

+Options:
 Tha app have options for difrent languages.

 Options role: